 Self-hosting your website on an open-source platform is a more cost-effective solution which guarantees full control and flexibility.
 With proper hosting, any security risks of owning an open-source website are reduced to a minimum, and should be remedied relatively painlessly in rare cases something happens.

-What type of hosting is best
+What type of hosting is better

 A managed WordPress hosting plan is better than a regular shared hosting plan because it’s designed specifically for WordPress.
 It will provide all the monthly technical maintenance you need for your WordPress website, including: